garygr2002/Rebalance/README.md

 ### Income Threshold

 The income threshold begins in column 1, and may be 16 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-For associated tax rates that are positive, the income threshold is the minimum income where the income tax rate takes effect.
-For associated tax rate of zero, the software interprets that income threshold as the standard deduction for a taxpayer with the indicated filing status. <i>Income threshold is a currency field with no currency indicator.</i>
+For associated [Income Rates](#income-rate) that are positive, the income threshold is the minimum income where the [Income Rate](#income-rate) takes effect.
+For associated [Income Rate](#income-rate) of zero, the software interprets that income threshold as the standard deduction for a taxpayer with the indicated filing status. <i>Income threshold is a currency field with no currency indicator.</i>

 ### Income Rate

 The tax rate begins in column 18, and may be 8 characters long.
 Its content is constrained to a non-negative number no greater than 100, possibly with a decimal point.
-The software interprets a tax rate of zero to mean that the indicated income threshold is actually the standard deduction for a taxpayer in the indicated filing status.
-A non-zero tax rate applies to income beginning at the associated income threshold.
+The software interprets a tax rate of zero to mean that the indicated [Income Threshold](#income-threshold) is actually the standard deduction for a taxpayer in the indicated filing status.
+A non-zero tax rate applies to income beginning at the associated [Income Threshold](#income-threshold).

 ## Portfolio File

 The portfolio file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a directory named "portfolio" located in the directory identified in the source preference.
 Files of this type have the prefix "portfolio_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the portfolio file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The portfolio contains information that is required to identify, valuate and rebalance portfolios.
-The key for rows in the portfolio file is the [Portfolio Mnemonic](#portfolio mnemonic), and it should uniquely identify the investor associated with the portfolio.
+The key for rows in the portfolio file is the [Portfolio Mnemonic](#portfolio-mnemonic), and it should uniquely identify the investor associated with the portfolio.
 The following are the fields of a portfolio file row.

 ### Portfolio Mnemonic